loonshoot/airank-app/WORKFLOW_IMPLEMENTATION_SUMMARY.md

 ## 🚨 Important Notes

-- The GraphQL server in outrun-core runs on port 4000
+- The GraphQL server in airank-core runs on port 4000
-- All backend workflow logic is now in outrun-core
+- All backend workflow logic is now in airank-core
-- Frontend components in outrun-app communicate via GraphQL
+- Frontend components in airank-app communicate via GraphQL
 - Services communicate internally via Docker network
 - MongoDB collections are workspace-specific for data isolation